nuejs/nue/packages/nuejs.org/docs/installation.md

 pnpm install nuekit --global
 ```

-The default engine is Bun so the [command line interface](command-line-interface.html) starts with `#!/usr/bin/env bun`.
+The default engine is Bun, so the [command line interface](command-line-interface.html) starts with `#!/usr/bin/env bun`.
 Do the following to override the shebang:

 ```sh
 node $(which nue)